r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

 <blockquote>Auto-run scripts are great when you need to persiste fast your payload automatically.
 This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev).
-Remmenber that you must have update.exe in working directory to be uploaded to target.</blockquote>
+Remmenber that you must have the update.exe in your working directory to be uploaded to target system.</blockquote>

 Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **persistence.rc**
 ```